ChrisPDev/WorldSimulator/Documentation/Docs.md

   - `SelectedPlantName`, `SelectedPlantType`, `SelectedPlantProduce`, `SelectedPlantAge`, `SelectedPlantLifespan`, `SelectedPlantStage`: Exposed properties for UI binding.
   - `SelectedChunkX`, `SelectedChunkY`: Chunk coordinates of the selected cell.
   - `SelectedCellDisplay`, `SelectedChunkDisplay`: Formatted display strings for UI.
+  - `SelectedCellBaseTerrain`: The base terrain type of the selected cell.
+  - `SelectedCellSubTerrain`: The sub-terrain type of the selected cell.
   - `UpdateSelectedNature()`: Updates the selected nature entity and refreshes the growth log.
   - `UpdateGrowthLogMessages(Nature)`: Populates the log messages for the selected entity.
   - `NotifyNaturePropertiesChanged()`: Notifies the UI of changes to selected nature properties.